Support Board Posting Information

 Press Send.
 Let us know when you have done that by telling us through your Support Board support request thread.
 So we are aware that it has been received (See the note below).
 However, you still need to post your question on the Support Board.

 If you are sending the Message Log by using the Send for Analysis command, you must let us know on the Support Board you have sent it this way at the time you send it.
 Otherwise, the Message Log will go unnoticed and you will not get the support you need.
 There have been instances where people have sent the Message Log to us this way expecting support from us and do not receive the support they need.

 Attaching or Posting a Screenshot/Image (Optional)

-You can also optionally post an image of the chart or desktop showing the problem or that you have a question about.
+You can also optionally post an image of the chart or of the main Sierra Chart window showing the problem or that you have a question about.
 Images can be posted in a Support Board message.

-To upload the chart or the desktop image to the Support Board, you need to follow the steps given below.
+To upload the chart or the main Sierra Chart window image to the Support Board, you need to follow the steps given below.